New Prime Editing and non-viral delivery strategies for Gene Therapy

 Current Challenges

-We will develop a new generation of non-viral delivery systems for gene editing tools based on the use of modified nanoparticles with human-derived protein moieties that will allow targeting the tissue and cells of interest in vivo with minimal adverse effects.
+We will develop a new generation of non-viral delivery systems for gene editing tools based on the use of modified nanoparticles with human-derived protein moieties.
+This approach will allow targeting the tissue and cells of interest in vivo with minimal adverse effects.

 Prime Editors

-Prime editors have raised exciting possibilities for double-strand break free genome editing.
-However, a major limitation of current prime editors is highly variable efficiency both from one target to another and between cell types.
+Prime editors have raised exciting possibilities for double-strand break-free genome editing.
+However, a major limitation of current prime editors is:

-We will design and evaluate novel prime editor tools in order to both increase activity per se and overcome cell-specific limitations.
+We will design and evaluate novel prime editor tools to both increase activity per se and overcome cell-specific limitations.

 Application to Sickle Cell Disease

-We will test our approach on the hematopoietic system to treat Sickle Cell Disease, avoiding the challenges and risks of hematopoietic stem cell manipulation associated with current gene therapy approaches, and thus providing a treatment much simpler, safer, and cost-effective to implement.
+We will test our approach on the hematopoietic system to treat Sickle Cell Disease.
+This method aims to avoid the challenges and risks of hematopoietic stem cell manipulation associated with current gene therapy approaches, thus providing a treatment that is much simpler, safer, and more cost-effective to implement.

 Technological Breakthroughs